virtual-labs/exp-dna-agarose-gel-electrophoresis-iitkgp/experiment/procedure.md

 <img src="images/AGE_5.png" width="20%">
 </div>

-4. Visualization of the DNA under UV light.
+4. Visualization under UV light

+After the gel is run, it is examined under UV light.
+The DNA bands can be visualized due to the increase in fluorescence of the ethidium bromide upon binding to the DNA.
     <div align="center">
      <img src="images/AGE_6.png" width="20%">
     </div>